 - NSAID (Non-steroidal anti-inflammatory drugs) use

 - Chronic stress

 Is it possible to get tested for Leaky Gut Syndrome?
 Absolutely.
 While LGS is a syndrome (a collection of symptoms) and not a true ‘disease’, it can be tested for to help identify the proper course of treatment.
 The best way to understand if there is intestinal permeability is to work with a functional medicine doctor who can run a a series of biomarkers to help identify this issue.

 Fixing LGS is done systematically.
 Once the triggers are identified and removed, repairing the damaged intestinal cells is essential.
-As one of my favorite professors used to say; “Life and death begin in the bowels.”
+As one of my favourite professors used to say; “Life and death begin in the bowels.”
 Using nutritional supplements as L-glutamine, probiotics, high quality Omega 3’s, tumeric and quercitin are a great place to start.
 As always, it is best to identify and correct your individual deficiencies to heal ANY health issue you are facing, including a Leaky Gut.